AK-Homberger/BD35F-FridgeController/README.md

 Cconnect +/-to 12 Volt to the J1 connector.
 There is a protection against wrong cabling for +/-.

 ### 2. DS18B20 Temperature Sensor
 Connect the three cables from the DS18B20 to the connector J2.
 The data line has already the pull-up resistor on the PCB.
+Red = VDD, Yello = D, Blue = GND.
 Place the Sensor in the Fridge in middle highth.

 ### 3. BD35F Compressor